John Mark Nelson

 John Mark Nelson (born November 23, 1993) is an American songwriter and producer based in Minneapolis, Minnesota.
 John Mark Nelson released his debut album Still Here in 2011.
 His second release, Waiting and Waiting, was released in August 2012.
-In June 2014, Nelson released his third album, Sings The Moon, thanks to a successful Kickstarter campaign that helped him fund the project.
+In June 2014, Nelson released his third album, Sings the Moon, thanks to a successful Kickstarter campaign that helped him fund the project.
 His fourth full-length album, I'm Not Afraid, was released in September 2015 on GRNDWIRE Records.

 Early life

-Nelson was born in Laguna Beach on November 23, 1993.
+Nelson was born in Laguna Beach, California, on November 23, 1993.
 He attended Minnetonka High School and graduated there in 2012.

 History

 2011: Still Here

 Nelson grew up around music, as his immediate family was composed of musicians.
 When he has 14 years old, Nelson started to learn instruments and arrange original compositions.
 At 17, he spent the fall and the winters crafting songs at home, and in 2011, he put this record together and released his first full-length, Still Here released independently on 29 December, 2011.
 He does not have the intention to be a songwriter.